avast/ep-stats/docs/stats/basics.md

 Computes ratios of two goal counts summed across all variants.

+In EP this is used for the Experiment Variant Assignment Consistency Check (EVA Check), which evaluates how many unit ids are assigned to more than one experiment variant.

 ### Data Quality
 We have not implemented any automatic data quality checks yet.
 The plan is to check all parts of data pipelines.